About

 Stephen Upshaw

-American violist Stephen Upshaw regularly appears in festivals around the world including the BBC Proms, Cheltenham, Lucerne, Brighton, Huddersfield, Aix-en-Provence, Wien Modern, Donaueschingen and the Salzburg Chamber Music Festival.
-Much in demand as a chamber musician, he has shared the stage with artists such as Tai Murray, Jennifer Stumm, Sheku Kanneh-Mason, Philippe Graffin, Chi-chi Nwanoku and Garth Knox.
+American violist Stephen Upshaw regularly appears in festivals around the world including the BBC Proms, Aldeburgh, Lucerne, Huddersfield, Aix-en-Provence, Wien Modern and Glastonbury, where he recently collaborated with Max Richter and Tilda Swinton.
+Much in demand as a chamber musician, he has shared the stage with artists such as Sheku Kanneh-Mason, Tai Murray, the JACK Quartet, Gary Hoffman, Jess Gillam, Elena Urioste, Jennifer Stumm and Garth Knox.
+Recent engagements have taken him to The Paris Philharmonie, London’s Barbican, Wigmore and Royal Festival Halls, Tokyo Opera City, Weill Recital Hall at Carnegie Hall and Amsterdam’s Muziekgebouw and Concertgebouw.

-A noted interpreter of contemporary music, Stephen is also a member of London’s Riot Ensemble, winners of the Ernst von Siemens Foundation Ensemble Prize, whose recent disc ‘Speak Be Silent’ was selected as one of New Yorker Magazine’s ‘Best Recordings of 2019’.
+A noted interpreter of contemporary music, Stephen is also a member of London’s Riot Ensemble, winners of the inaugural Ernst von Siemens Foundation Ensemble Prize.
 He has worked closely with many of today’s leading composers, including John Adams, Thomas Adès, George Benjamin and Helmut Lachenmann.
 Expanding the repertoire of the viola through the commissioning of new music has always been a feature of Stephen’s work.
 He has taken part in over 300 world premieres including chamber music of Georg Haas and Sally Beamish (alongside the composer) and solo works of Mark Simpson, Michael Finnissy and Errollyn Wallen.

-Recent recital appearances include the Time of Music (Finland), Brighton and Little Missenden Festivals, Kettle’s Yard, Kings Place and the National Gallery.
+Stephen has recently appeared as soloist with the Vaasa City Orchestra (Finland) and in recital at the Time of Music, Brighton and Little Missenden Festivals, Kettle’s Yard, and the National Gallery.

 More >